-In 2019, the Portland metro area ranked as the 8th most congested region in the country, with people in spending an average of 89 hours stuck in traffic (Source: 2019 Inrix Global Scorecard).
-In addition to slowing down commuters, transit and freight, congestion worsens the transportation sector's already high contribution to regional greenhouse gas emissions, and has inequitable impacts.
-The lowest income households spend a higher proportion of their income on transportation than those with the highest incomes, and the longer a trips equate to the more expensive travel, and low income and minority neighborhoods experience more exposure to toxic air from emissions than the average neighborhood.
+In 2019, the Portland metro area ranked as the 8th most congested region in the country, with people spending an average of 89 hours stuck in traffic (Source: 2019 Inrix Global Scorecard).
+In addition to slowing down commuters, transit and freight, congestion increases the transportation sector's already significant contribution to regional greenhouse gas emissions, and has inequitable impacts.
+The lowest income households spend a greater proportion of their income on transportation than those with the highest incomes, longer trips equate to more expensive travel, and low income and minority neighborhoods experience more exposure to toxic air from emissions than the average neighborhood.